-- (b) Detailed statements of why the field element is unable to comply with the standard. - (c) A statement of the steps the field element has taken and will take to provide protection from the hazard covered by the standard, to include the conditions the field element must maintain and the practice, means, methods, operations, and processes which must be adopted and utilized to provide protection equivalent to that of the standard for which the exemption is requested. - (d) An analysis of the benefit to be gained from the exemption (or negative impact on program or activity if the exemption is not granted) versus negative impact on program or activity from the worst credible incident that might occur under the exemption. - (e) A statement of when the field element will be able to comply with the standard and what steps have been taken and will be taken by the field element to come into compliance with the standard. - The Program Secretarial Officer shall review the field element's (2) request and submit the request and the Program Secretarial Officer's recommendation to EH-1 within 30 days of receipt of After review and evaluation of the request and the request. recommendation, EH-1 shall approve a temporary exemption if the request establishes that the field element: is unable to comply with the standard because of unavailability of professional or technical personnel, materials, or equipment, funding needed to come into compliance with the standard, or because necessary construction or alteration of facilities must be completed in order to comply; is taking all available steps to provide environment, safety, and health protection which is equivalent to that provided by the standard; and has an effective program for coming into compliance with the standard as quickly as as possible. - (3) A temporary exemption may be in effect for no longer than the period needed by the field element to achieve compliance with the standard or 1 year, whichever is shorter, except that in unusual circumstances (e.g., lack of programmatic funding) such a temporary exemption may be renewed not more than once.
-Such a renewal also shall be in effect no longer than 1 year.
-An application for renewal must be filed and processed in the same manner specified in subparagraphs 3a(1) and 3a(2) of this Attachment, at least 90 days prior to expiration of the temporary exemption.

-(4) EH-1 shall inform the Head of the Field Element, through the appropriate Program Secretarial Officer, of the approval or denial of the request for a temporary exemption thereof, within 180 days of receipt of the request.
+- (d) An analysis of the benefit to be gained from the exemption (or negative impact on program or activity if the exemption is not granted) versus negative impact on program or activity from the worst credible incident that might occur under the exemption. - (e) A statement of when the field organization will be able to comply with the standard and what steps have been taken and will be taken by the field organization to come into compliance with the standard. - (2) The program Secretarial Officer shall review the field organization's request and submit the request and the program Secretarial Officer's recommendation to PE-1 within 30 days of receipt of the request.
+After review and evaluation of the request and recommendation, PE-1 shall approve a temporary exemption if the request establishes that the field organization: is unable to comply with the standard because of unavailability of professional or technical personnel, materials, or equipment, funding needed to come into compliance with the standard, or because necessary construction or alteration of facilities must be completed in order to comply; is taking all available steps to provide environment, safety, and health protection which is equivalent to that provided by the standard; and has an effective program for coming into compliance with the standard as quickly as possible. - (3) A temporary exemption may be in effect for no longer than the period needed by the field organization to achieve compliance with the standard or 1 year, whichever is shorter, except that in unusual circumstances (e.g., lack of programmatic funding) such a temporary exemption may be renewed not more than once.
+Such a renewal also shall be in effect for no longer than 1 year.
+An application for renewal must be filed and processed in the same manner specified in subparagraphs 3a(1) and 3a(2) of this Attachment, at least 90 days prior to expiration of the temporary exemption. - (4) PE-1 shall inform the head of the field organization, through the appropriate program Secretarial Officer, of the approval or denial of the request for a temporary exemption or the extension thereof, within 180 days of receipt of the request.